-The overview below describes the principal terms of the Bonds and the Fiscal Agency Agreement (as defined in the Terms and Conditions of the Bonds) and is qualified in its entirety by the more detailed information contained elsewhere in this Prospectus.
+The overview below describes the principal terms of the Bonds and the Fiscal Agency Agreement and is qualified in its entirety by themore detailed information contained elsewhere in this Prospectus.
 Capitalised terms used herein and not otherwise defined have the respective meanings given to such terms in the Terms and Conditions of the Bonds.